axibase/axibase-charts/syntax/udf.md

 Open **Admin>Portals** page and create a new portal.

 Enter the following configuration text.
-Replace `mpstat.cpu_busy` and `nurswgvml007` with metric and entity present in your ATSD instance.
+Replace `cpu_busy` and `nurswgvml007` with metric and entity present in your ATSD instance.

 ```ls
 [configuration]